 “I’m so stupid.”

-we place ourselves in negative emotional states and engage the law of attraction which, in turn, begins attracting exactly the things required to make those statements true.
-Our energy is vibrating on a negative frequency thus attracting the things that are on the same or a similar frequency.
-It’s simple particle physics.
+we place ourselves in negative emotional states which, in turn, begins attracting exactly the things required to make those statements true.
+Our consciousness is on a negative frequency thus attracting the things that are on the same or a similar frequency.